Skip to main content

 • Create DataSets — auto-creates five Domo DataSets: Config, Catalog, Databases, Audit Log, and Viewer Config.

-• Connect to Bold Report Viewer — enter hostname, port, site path, and admin credentials.
+• Connect to the Report Server — enter hostname, port, site path, and admin credentials.
 The wizard validates the connection.

 • Configure the Admin API — enter the Lambda API Gateway URL.
 The wizard tests connectivity.